Harrowing video shows dazed, bloodied boy pulled from Aleppo rubble

 Rebel-held areas are suffering heavy air strikes daily as pro-government forces try to retake territory lost to rebels two weeks ago in the southwest of Aleppo.

-The video was shot on Wednesday in the rebel-held al-Qaterji neighborhood of the city.
+The video was shot on Wednesday in the rebel-held al-Qaterji neighbourhood of the city.

 It shows an aid worker carrying the little boy out of a building and placing him on a seat inside an ambulance, before rushing back out to the bombed-out scene.
 The boy sits alone, stunned, before two more children are brought into the vehicle.
 A man with blood on his face then joins them.